 Congestion, Delay, VMT: As stated before, this is one of the highest traveled and congested regional corridors in Southern California.
 Nearly all freeways in the sub-corridor experience reoccurring congestion during the AM and PM peak periods.
 Figure 5.77 and Figure 5.78 illustrate the AM and PM peak hour conditions on the freeway system for 2018 from Google traffic data, respectively.
-During the AM peak, high levels of congestion occurs on southbound SR-71, westbound SR-91 from I-15 to 241, eastbound SR-91 in Riverside, I-215, eastbound SR-60 before I-215 interchange, and westbound SR-60 before I-215 interchange.
+During the AM peak, high levels of congestion occurs on southbound SR-71, westbound SR-91 from I-15 to 241, eastbound SR-91 in Riverside, I-215, eastbound SR-60 before I-215 interchange.
 During the PM peak, congestion occurs on eastbound SR-60 before SR-71, southbound SR-71, NB 241, southbound I-15 after SR-91 interchange, northbound I-15 after SR-91 interchange, SR-91 between Corona and Riverside, I-215, and eastbound SR-60.